Elisabeth Beresford

-Elisabeth Beresford, MBE (/ˈbɛrɪsfərd/; 6 August 1926 – 24 December 2010), also known as Liza Beresford, was an English author of children's books, best known for creating The Wombles.
-Born into a literary family, she took work as a journalist, but struggled for success until she created the Wombles in the late 1960s.
+Elisabeth Beresford MBE (/ˈbɛrɪsfərd/; 6 August 1926 – 24 December 2010), also known as Liza Beresford, was an English author of children's books.
+She is best known for creating The Wombles.
+Born into a literary family, she worked as a journalist, but struggled for success until she created the Wombles in the late 1960s.
 Their recycling theme was noted especially and the Wombles became popular with children across the world.
 While Beresford wrote many other works, the Wombles remained her best-known.

 Early life and career

 Beresford was born on 6 August 1926 in Paris.
 Her father was J. D. Beresford, a successful novelist who also worked as a book reviewer for several papers.
 Her godparents included Walter de la Mare, who dedicated poems to her, the poet Cecil Day-Lewis, and the children's writer Eleanor Farjeon.
 Her parents' friends included H. G. Wells, George Bernard Shaw, John Galsworthy, Hugh Walpole, W. Somerset Maugham and D. H. Lawrence.
 Beresford attended Brighton and Hove High School.

 After 18 months' service as a Wren, Beresford set out as a ghostwriter specialising in writing speeches.
-She began training as a journalist and was soon writing radio, film and television columns and working as a BBC radio reporter.
+She began training as a journalist, and was soon writing radio, film and television columns and working as a BBC radio reporter.

 Beresford married BBC tennis commentator and broadcaster Max Robertson in 1949.
 They had one son and one daughter.
 Trips to Australia, South Africa and the West Indies with Robertson led her to write children's books.
 The Television Mystery (1957), her first, was among several "conventional adventure stories and thrillers", and two television series: Seven Days to Sydney and Come to the Caribbean.
 Awkward Magic (1964) was the first of several fantasies after the manner of E. Nesbit.

 Beresford struggled as a children's author and freelance journalist in the 1960s.
 This changed with her creation of the Wombles.